Lenna

 Lenna (or Lena) is a standard test image used in the field of digital image processing, starting in 1973.
 It is a picture of the Swedish model Lena Forsén, shot by photographer Dwight Hooker and cropped from the centerfold of the November 1972 issue of Playboy magazine.
-The Lenna image has attracted controversy because of its subject matter.
+Lenna has attracted controversy because of its subject matter.
 Starting in the mid-2010s, many journals have deemed it inappropriate and discouraged its use, while others have banned it from publication outright.
 Forsén herself has called for it to be retired, saying "It's time I retired from tech."

-The spelling "Lenna" came from the model's desire to encourage the proper pronunciation of her name.
+The spelling "Lenna" came from Forsén's desire to encourage the proper pronunciation of her name.
 "I didn't want to be called Leena [/'li:nə/]," she explained.

 History

 Before Lenna, the first use of a Playboy magazine image to illustrate image processing algorithms was in 1961.
 Lawrence G. Roberts used two cropped six-bit grayscale facsimile scanned images from Playboys July 1960 issue featuring Playmate Teddi Smith, in his master's thesis on image dithering at Massachusetts Institute of Technology.

-The Lenna image was originally intended for high resolution color image processing study.
+Lenna was originally intended for high resolution color image processing study.
 Its history was described in the May 2001 newsletter of the IEEE Professional Communication Society, in an article by Jamie Hutchinson:

 Alexander Sawchuk estimates that it was in June or July of 1973 when he, then an assistant professor of electrical engineering at the University of Southern California Signal and Image Processing Institute (SIPI), along with a graduate student and the SIPI lab manager, was hurriedly searching the lab for a good image to scan for a colleague's conference paper.
 They got tired of their stock of usual test images, dull stuff dating back to television standards work in the early 1960s.
 They wanted something glossy to ensure good output dynamic range, and they wanted a human face.
 Just then, somebody happened to walk in with a recent issue of Playboy.

 The engineers tore away the top third of the centerfold so they could wrap it around the drum of their Muirhead wirephoto scanner, which they had outfitted with analog-to-digital converters (one each for the red, green, and blue channels) and a Hewlett Packard 2100 minicomputer.
 The Muirhead had a fixed resolution of 100 lines per inch and the engineers wanted a 512×512 image, so they limited the scan to the top 5.12 inches of the picture, effectively cropping it at the subject's shoulders.